-The Group's principal market risk arises from its holding of equity positions arising through the course of its market-making, trading and investment activities, through equity price changes and market volatility.
+The Group's principal market risk arises from its holding of equity positions arising through the course of its marketmaking, trading and investment activities, through equity price changes and market volatility.

-The main metrics used for the daily management and control of equity risk is Value at Risk ("VaR") and absolute limits on gross and net holdings.
+The main metrics used for the daily management and control of equity risk is VaR and absolute limits on gross and net holdings.